 Hi, my name is Meg Brierley founder of A Gentle Journey.
 Mummy, wife, birth geek, ex-volcanic hazards researcher and lover of a good quiz.

 Originally from Yorkshire, I now live in East Lancashire with my husband, Pete, our 3 children and 3 cats.
 My children are my biggest inspiration.
 I don’t ever want my children to feel lost if they choose to become parents themselves.
 I want my daughters to know they have choices and options, especially where their bodies are concerned.
 One day my son might support someone in birth, I don’t want him to ever have to fight to have his partner’s voice heard.
-They are already creating beliefs about what lies ahead, and I see women every day with beliefs about birth that have been with them since childhood.
+They are already creating beliefs about what lies ahead, and I see people every day with beliefs about birth that have been with them since childhood.
 My passion is to create positive and normal expectations of birth as my children grow up.
-For the women I support, my passion lies in giving them exactly the same.
+For the people I support, my passion lies in giving them exactly the same.

 Pregnancy, birth and me